Termite: As pests

 To better control the population of termites, various methods have been developed to track termite movements.
 One early method involved distributing termite bait laced with immunoglobulin G (IgG) marker proteins from rabbits or chickens.
 Termites collected from the field could be tested for the rabbit-IgG markers using a rabbit-IgG-specific assay.
 More recently developed, less expensive alternatives include tracking the termites using egg white, cow milk, or soy milk proteins, which can be sprayed on termites in the field.
 Termites bearing these proteins can be traced using a protein-specific ELISA test.
+RNAi insecticides specific to termites are in development.
+One factor reducing investment in its research and development is concern about high potential for resistance evolution.

 In 1994, termites, of the species Reticulitermes grassei, were identified in two bungalows in Saunton, Devon.
 Anecdotal evidence suggests the infestation could date back 70 years before the official identification.
 There are reports that gardeners had seen white ants and that a greenhouse had had to be replaced in the past.
 The Saunton infestation was the first and only colony ever recorded in the UK.
-In 1998 Termite Eradication Programme was set-up, with the intention of containing and eradicating the colony.
+In 1998, Termite Eradication Programme was set-up, with the intention of containing and eradicating the colony.
 The TEP was managed by the Ministry of Housing, Communities & Local Government (now the Department for Levelling Up, Housing and Communities.)
-The TEP used 'insect growth regulators' to prevent the termites from reaching maturity and reproducing.
-In 2021 the UK’s Termite Eradication Programme announced the eradication of the colony, the first time a country has eradicated termites.
+The TEP used "insect growth regulators" to prevent the termites from reaching maturity and reproducing.
+In 2021, the UK's Termite Eradication Programme announced the eradication of the colony, the first time a country has eradicated termites.